Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Experiments

 \subsection{Image-to-Image Translation}

-The I2I translation experiments are for evaluating the proposed KPG-RL-MBP discussed in Sect.~\ref{sec:large_scale}.
-We consider the ``Semi-paired'' I2I translation task that a large number of unpaired along with a few paired cross-domain images are given for training.
+The I2I translation experiments are for evaluating the proposed KPG-RL-MBP and KPG-RL-MSP discussed in Sect.~\ref{sec:large_scale}.
+We consider the ``semi-paired'' I2I translation task that a large number of unpaired along with a few paired cross-domain images are given for training.
 We aim to leverage the paired cross-domain images to guide the desired translation.
-We take the paired images as keypoints and use our proposed KPG-RL-MBP to translate the source images to the target domain.
-To do this, we first learn the optimal transport plan based on theorem~\ref{thm:dual}, and then learn the transport map through Eq.~\eqref{eq:gan_based}.
-The experimental details are given in Appendix.
+We take the paired images as keypoints and use our proposed KPG-RL-MBP and KPG-RL-MSP to translate the source images to the target domain.
+To do this, we first learn the optimal transport plan based on Theorem~\ref{thm:dual}, and then learn the transport map through Eqs.~\eqref{eq:gan_based} and~\eqref{eq:msp}.
+In experiments, we set the difference measure $\bar{d}$ in Eq.~\eqref{eq:gan_based} as the squared $L_2$-distance in feature space.
+The experimental details are given in Appendix F.

-\paragraph{Datasets.} The experiments are conducted on digits and natural animal images.
+\textit{Datasets.} The experiments are conducted on digits and natural animal images.
 For \textit{Digits}, we take the MNIST~\citep{lecun1998gradient} and Chinese-MNIST\footnote{\url{https://www.kaggle.com/datasets/gpreda/chinese-mnist}} datasets as source and target distributions, respectively.
 The MNIST and Chinese-MNIST contain the digits (from 0 to 9) in different modalities, respectively.
 Examples of images from MNIST and Chinese-MNIST are illustrated in Fig.~\ref{fig:samples_mnist_cmnist}.
 In experiments, we annotate 10 keypoint pairs, each corresponding to a digit, as shown in Fig.~\ref{fig:keypoints}.
-We expect that with the guidance of the 10 keypoint pairs, the source images can be transported to the target ones representing the same digit.
+We expect that with the guidance of the 10 keypoint pairs, the source images can be transported to the target images that represent the same digit.
 For \textit{Natural Animal Images}, we take three species (cat, fox, leopard) of animals from AFHQ~\citep{choi2020stargan} as source distribution, and another three species (lion, tiger, wolf) as target distribution.
-We randomly choose 1000 images for each specie.
-To reduce the computational cost, we resize the images to 64$\times$64.
+We randomly choose 1000 images for each species.
+We resize the images to 256$\times$256.
 Three keypoint pairs are given, as shown in Fig.~\ref{fig:keypoints_animal}.
 By the guidance of the keypoint pairs, we expect that the cat, fox, and leopard images are transported to the images of lion, tiger, and wolf, respectively.